OVI Defense Attorney in Dayton

 - You are facing large fines, court costs, and various fees,

-- You have to hire an attorney,
+- You have to hire an experienced OVI/DUI attorney,

 - You are charged with a crime that has mandatory jail time,